Last Updated: October 2, 2022

 DSLRF’s major program areas are clinical research, the Army of Women Program, the Health of Women Study and education.

-Of the Foundation’s total expenses, 81% were spent on its programs and services, 7% went to administrative expenses and 12% were allocated to fundraising.
+Of the Foundation’s total expenses in the fiscal year ended June 30, 2021, 83% were spent on its programs and services, 6% went to administrative expenses and 11% were allocated to fundraising.

-DSLRF received a total of $2 million in public support and revenue for the fiscal year that ended June 30, 2015, including about $250,000 raised through the organization’s annual Walk with Love 5K walk/run fundraising event.
+DSLRF received a total of $2.5 million in public support and revenue in fiscal year 2021.

 Ratings from the Charity Watchdogs

-These are the ratings DSLRF has received from charity rating agencies:
+These are the latest ratings DSLRF has received from charity rating agencies:

 Results: What Does the Charity Report?